nickmat/glich/quickstart.md

 - The `command` statement in glich is designed to allow for custom user-defined statements.
 - Unlike functions (which are used as part of expressions), commands are invoked as standalone statements via the `call` keyword.
-- In typical scripting, there may be little need for custom commands; most logic can be handled with functions.
 - Commands are mainly useful when you want to define a new statement-like block with special error-handling or when integrating tightly with scripting flow.

 ---